facebook/react-native-website/docs/vibration.md

 title: Vibration
 ---

 The Vibration API is exposed at `Vibration.vibrate()`.
-The vibration is asynchronous so this method will return immediately.
+The vibration is synchronous so this method will return immediately.

 There will be no effect on devices that do not support Vibration, eg. the simulator.